ShayHassidim/gigaspaces-wiki-jekyll/tutorials/your-first-xtp-application.markdown

 =============================================================
 {% endcomment %}

-**Summary:** {% excerpt %}This tutorial explains how to build your first GigaSpaces Application in 4 easy steps, from basic API usage to scaling your application and making it highly available{% endexcerpt %}
+**Summary:** {% excerpt %}This tutorial explains how to build your first GigaSpaces Application in 4 easy steps, from basic API usage to scaling your application and making it highly available.{% endexcerpt %}

 {% comment %}
 =============================================================